knoup/xviii/README.md

 *INF can either MOVE, PARTIALLY ROTATE, or FULLY ROTATE in addition to attacking.

-*CAV can either FULLY ROTATE, or PARTIALLY ROTATE in addition to moving
+*CAV can either FULLY ROTATE, or PARTIALLY ROTATE in addition to moving.
+They can FULLY ROTATE after moving, however, but not before.
+(To be looked at)

 *However, unless otherwise stated, units may not ROTATE or MOVE at all AFTER attacking.